averkinderen/mscloud.github.io/_posts/2019-10-20-Installing-Windows-Virtual-Desktop.md

 2 Basics

-Select your subscription and resource group you want to use.
+In the Basisc blade select your subscription and resource group you want to use.
 Provide the name of the hostpool (this will be the name the end users will see from the Remote Web Client) and choose if you want the desktops to be pooled or personal.
 ![WVD Basics blade]({{ site.url }}/assets/images/2019-10-14_WVD-Basics.png)

 3 Configure Virtual Machines